donvi-bz/JakesRTP/README.md

     * description: Allows the use of the base "/rtp" command
     * default: true
 * jakesrtp.usebyname:
-    * description: Allows players to give a rtpSettings name after rtp as such: "/rtp \<settingsName>"
+    * description: Allows players to give a rtpProfile name after rtp as such: "/rtp \<settingsName>"
     * default: false
 * jakesrtp.rtpondeath
     * description: If rtp-on-death is enabled, players with this node will be respawn in a random location